Renée Suzanne de Soucy

-Renée Suzanne de Soucy née de Mackau (1758-1841), was a French court office holder.
-She was royal governess to the children of Louis XVI of France and Marie Antoinette from 1781 and 1792.
+Renée Suzanne de Soucy née de Mackau (21 April 1758 – 1 April 1841), was a French court office holder.
+She was royal governess to the children of Louis XVI and Marie Antoinette from 1781 and 1792.

 Life

 She was the daughter of baron Marie Henri Louis Eleonor Dirkheim de Mackau and Marie Angélique de Mackau, and the sister of Marie-Angélique de Bombelles (1762-1800) and Armand Louis de Mackau (1759-1827).
-She married her cousin count François-Louis de Fitte de Soucy in 1774.
+She married her first cousin, Count François-Louis de Fitte de Soucy on 11 April 1774, aged only fifteen.
+They had six children together, among them Louis Xavier de Fitte de Soucy.

 In 1781, she was appointed one of five sous gouvernante (depute governess) to the royal children: they were placed under the Governess of the Children of France, but normally did most of the daily work.
 Her mother and her mother-in-law Elisabeth Louise Lenoir de Verneuil de Soucy (1729-1813) were two of the other four sous gouvernante.
 In contrast to her mother, who was loved by her pupils and respected at court, de Soucy was not as liked by her students, and was described as authoritarian and an intriguer.